The sun was just starting to set when I threw $3,000 into the sea.

 It’s like torturing a newborn baby in order to save its life (okay, I have NO idea why that would ever happen, but that’s what it feels like).

-With my heart still racing, and my camera now short-circuiting, sopping wet and quite possibly junked, I did my best to enjoy the rest of the sunset, in perhaps one of the most beautiful spots on the whole drive.
+With my heart still racing, and my camera now short-circuiting, sopping wet and quite possibly junked, I did my best to enjoy the rest of the sunset, in perhaps one of the most beautiful spots on my Pacific Coast Highway road trip.
 (I’ll be honest, under the circumstances it was hard to enjoy, but I tried.)

 And that night, in Carmel-By-The-Sea, my baby Fuji slept inside a 5-pound bag of rice.

-I’ll be the first one to eulogize about getting outside your comfort zone and traveling internationally—but when it comes to the West coast, I’ve seen far too little of my own country.
+It’s funny because I’ll be the first one to eulogize about getting outside your comfort zone and traveling internationally—but when it comes to the United States…well, I’ve seen far too little of my own country.

 I think most international travelers are probably guilty of this mindset.
 We’re always looking as far away as we possibly can.
 The longer the flight, the better!